ingo/ingo.github.io/_recipes/milk_bar_cornflake_marshmallow_cookies.md

 time: 40 minutes
 title: Milk Bar Cornflake Marshmallow Cookies
 ---

+This version is even better and easier to make.
+Follow the tips and tricks to make these incredible cornflake chocolate chip cookies in your own kitchen.
 These Milk Bar Cornflake Marshmallow Cookies were a challenge to perfect, but the result is a delicious treat that's worth the effort.
 The recipe is finicky, but with some adjustments and careful attention, you can recreate these famous cookies in your own kitchen.

 ### Ingredients